 E-tolls summons and threats – No need to panic!

-In response, OUTA wishes to inform the public that they need not panic or become anxious about this latest development, as this is precisely what SANRAL seeks to achieve by their recent statements.
+In response, the Organisation Undoing Tax Abuse (OUTA) wishes to inform the public that they need not panic or become anxious about this latest development, as this is precisely what SANRAL seeks to achieve by their recent statements.

 At the outset, SANRAL’s media statement clearly indicated they intend to tackle the high value corporate entities in the high court civil claim, which entertains debt in excess of R400,000.
 Civil claims of this nature, if properly defended, will take many months, if not years to bring to fruition.
 What SANRAL would like to have the public believe, is that everyone will shortly be receiving an e-toll summons to appear in court, but this is not the case and is virtually impossible for them or the courts to do.